RREE/mc_peripherals_in_ada/docs/output/LED.md

 # LED

-The most simple output device on a micro controller.
+The simplest output device on a micro controller.
 A LED can typically be connected directly to a GPIO pin.
 Use an appropriate resistor to limit the current (100 ..
 1k).

 ## Image